-On Wednesday, October 29th, the Trinity Health Foundation of East Tennessee awarded over $700,000 in grants to five non-profit organizations as a result of a year-long effort to stimulate projects related to improving the physical, emotional and spiritual health of East Tennessee.
-From 75 proposals submitted in April, 17 Phase I grant recipients were chosen who received over $200,000 for project planning and research.
+On Wednesday, October 29th, the Trinity Health Foundation of East Tennessee awarded over $700,000 in grants to five nonprofit organizations as a result of a year-long effort to stimulate projects related to improving the physical, emotional, and spiritual health of East Tennessee.
+From 75 proposals submitted in April, 17 Phase I grant recipients who received over $200,000 for project planning and research were chosen.
 After three months of further development, five of these Phase I proposals have been selected to receive one-year implementation grants that will be announced on October 29th.
-This highly competitive process included visits to each organization, oral presentations, and written proposals to determine the impact, collaboration, and sustainability of the proposed projects.
-The quality of the ideas that emerged is a tribute to the great work done by so many non-profit organizations in our community.
+This highly competitive process included visits to each organization, oral presentations, and written proposals to determine the project’s impact, collaboration, and sustainability.
+The quality of the ideas that emerged is a tribute to the great work done by so many nonprofit organizations in our community.

 The 2014 Phase II grant recipients are:

 - Cokesbury United Methodist Church ($150,000) – Susannah’s House Recovery-Building a Place for Hope

 - East Tennessee Children’s Hospital ($137,845) – Telehealth: Improving Access to Pediatric Sub-specialists